Graduate Financial Aid

 - Non-matriculating students are not eligible for financial aid.

 For more information, please contact the Office of Graduate Admission at 401-254-6200 or firstname.lastname@example.org.

 Graduate Assistantships & Scholarships

-RWU offers graduate assistantship and scholarship opportunities to students enrolled in the programs in Architecture, Business Administration, Criminal Justice, Forensic & Legal Psychology, Forensic Mental Health Counseling, and Preservation Practices.
+RWU offers graduate assistantship and scholarship opportunities to students enrolled in the programs in Architecture, Business Administration, Construction Management, Criminal Justice, Forensic & Legal Psychology, Forensic Mental Health Counseling, and Preservation Practices.
 The amounts for these awards vary by program.

 Outside of graduate assistantships and scholarships offered by individual programs, most graduate students finance their education through federal loans.
 In order to apply for federal loans, applicants must complete the FAFSA (the Free Application for Federal Student Aid) and have the information sent to RWU.
 Completing the FAFSA is the only requirement in order to receive a financial aid package.